Elasticity-Controlled Jamming Criticality in Soft Composite Solids

-{\it Scaling form of the equations of state ---} We first show how the scaling form of the equations of state shown in Eq.~\ref{eq:scaling_functions} can be obtained by minimizing a scale-invariant phenomenological free energy.
-Suppose that the singular part of the free energy of a dense granular suspension ($G_m = 0$) under a given axial strain $\varepsilon$ is denoted as $F(\Phi, \mathcal{G})$ where $\mathcal{G}\equiv G/G_{\rm p}$ is the dimensionless shear modulus and $\Phi \equiv \phi/\phi_{\rm J}(\varepsilon)-1$ is the reduced volume fraction.
+{\it Scaling form of the equations of states ---} We first show how the scaling form of the equations of state shown in main text Eq.~4 can be obtained by minimizing a scale-invariant phenomenological free energy.
+Denote the singular part of the free energy of a dense granular suspension ($G_{\rm m} = 0$) under a given axial strain $\varepsilon$ as $F(\Phi, \mathcal{G})$, where $\mathcal{G}\equiv G/G_{\rm p}$ is the dimensionless shear modulus, and $\Phi \equiv \phi/\phi_{\rm J}(\varepsilon)-1$ is the reduced volume fraction.
 For a given length scale $l$, we assume that the free energy is self-similar near the critical point $\Phi = 0$,

 where $d=3$ is the space dimension, and $y_{\Phi}$ and $y_{\mathcal{G}}$ are the scaling dimensions of $\Phi$ and $\mathcal{G}$, respectively.
-Considering $l = |\Phi|^{-y_{\rm \Phi}}$, Eq.~\ref{eq:methods:free_energy} can be expressed as
+Considering $l = |\Phi|^{-\frac{1}{y_{\rm \Phi}}}$, Eq.~\ref{eq:methods:free_energy} can be expressed as

 where $\tilde F_+$ and $\tilde F_-$ are different forms of the free energy in the regimes of $\Phi >0$ and $ \Phi < 0$, respectively.